MykhailoShabas/stuttgart-auslaender-appointment-notifier/README.md

 ## <a name="getting-started"/> Getting Started

+To execute the script, simply run `python appointment_notifier.py` command or use the *RUN.bat* file.

 ## <a name="about"/> About

-This repository provides a few Python script with the functionality to check for available appointments on the website of Stuttgart Immigration Office.
+This repository contains several Python scripts with functionality for checking available appointments on the Stuttgart's Immigration Office website.
 The **ntfy** app is used to send notifications to your phone when an appointment is available.
 Please note that **ntfy** app installation is required.

 ### <a name="released-features"/> Released Features